 I have also seen Phil Michelson hit a lot more of those shots and he has played some magnificent irons doing that.
 Of course all the Tour players will hit this shot from time to time.
-Here we go.
-Big step, small step, that puts the ball back.
+I put the ball back in my stance.
 I grip down, I am going to use a little smaller swing.
-That is going to drive that ball our of there nice and low with some zip on the golf ball.
+That is going to drive that ball out of there nice and low with some zip on the golf ball.
 When it hits the ground it will bounce a couple of times and catch.
 That is a great shot hitting into the wind and also learning to strike down on the golf ball.
 It is a great drill.

 About the Instructor

 Doral Golf Resort and Spa